Roger Mudd: CBS News

-CBS News was located on the third floor of WTOP's studios at 40th and Brandywine in northwest Washington, D.C.
-Mudd quickly came to the attention of CBS News and moved "downstairs" to join the Washington bureau on May 31, 1961.
-For most of his career at CBS, Mudd was a Congressional correspondent.
-Mudd was also the anchor of the Saturday edition of CBS Evening News and frequently substituted on the weekday and weeknight broadcasts when regular anchormen Douglas Edwards and Walter Cronkite were on vacation or working on special assignments.
-During the Civil Rights Movement, Mudd anchored the August 28, 1963, coverage of the March on Washington for Jobs and Freedom for CBS.
+CBS News was located on the third floor of WTOP's studios at 40th and Brandywine in Northwest Washington, D.C.
+Mudd quickly came to the attention of CBS News, and moved "downstairs" to join the Washington, D.C. bureau on May 31, 1961.
+For most of his CBS News career, Mudd was a Congressional correspondent.
+Mudd was also the anchor of the Saturday edition of CBS Evening News and frequently substituted on weekday and weeknight broadcasts when regular anchormen Douglas Edwards and Walter Cronkite were on vacation or working on special assignments.
+During the Civil Rights Movement, Mudd anchored CBS News' coverage of the March on Washington for Jobs and Freedom.

-On November 13, 1963, CBS-TV broadcast the documentary Case History of a Rumor, in which Mudd interviewed Rep. James Utt, a Republican of Santa Ana, California, about a rumor that Utt spread about Africans who were supposedly working with the United Nations to take over the United States.
-Utt sued CBS-TV in U.S. Federal Court for libel, but the court dismissed the case.
+On November 13, 1963, CBS-TV broadcast Mudd's documentary, Case History of a Rumor, which included his interview with Rep. James Utt, a Republican from Santa Ana, California, about a rumor that Utt spread about Africans then allegedly working with the United Nations to take over the United States.
+Utt sued CBS-TV in U.S. federal court for libel, but the court dismissed the case.

-In 1964, Mudd became nationally known for covering the two-month filibuster of the Civil Rights Act of 1964, starting in late-March.
+In 1964, Mudd covered the two-month filibuster of the Civil Rights Act of 1964, which began in late March.

 Mudd also covered numerous political campaigns.
-He was paired with CBS journalist Robert Trout for the August 1964 Democratic National Convention anchor booth, temporarily displacing Walter Cronkite, in an unsuccessful attempt to match the popular NBC Chet Huntley–David Brinkley anchor team.
-Mudd covered the 1968 Presidential campaign of United States Senator Robert F. Kennedy and interviewed him at the Ambassador Hotel in Los Angeles only minutes before Kennedy was assassinated on June 5, 1968.
+He was paired with CBS journalist Robert Trout to co-anchor the 1964 Democratic National Convention, temporarily replacing Walter Cronkite in an unsuccessful attempt to match the popular NBC Chet Huntley–David Brinkley anchor team.
+Mudd covered the 1968 Presidential campaign of United States Senator Robert F. Kennedy and interviewed him at the Ambassador Hotel in Los Angeles minutes before Kennedy was assassinated on June 5, 1968.

 Mudd hosted the seminal documentary The Selling of the Pentagon in 1971.
 He won Emmys for covering the shooting of Gov. George Wallace of Alabama in 1972 and the resignation of Vice President Spiro T. Agnew in 1973, and two more for CBS specials on the Watergate scandal.
 In 1981, he was a candidate to succeed Walter Cronkite as anchor of the CBS Evening News.
 Despite substantial support for Mudd within the ranks of CBS News and an offer to co-host with Dan Rather, network management gave the position to Rather after the longtime White House and 60 Minutes correspondent threatened to leave the network for ABC News.